 The problem is that there are quite a few pitfalls when looking for high-quality salad dressings in the store.
 These fall into four categories: serving size, added sugars, less-than-great oils, and other extra ingredients that can be problems.

 Salad dressing is one of those foods where we tend not to notice how much we're putting on, and thus "rounding error" can enter in.
-For example 1½ grams of carbohydrate per serving is reported as one gram, which makes two servings three grams of carbs.
-Also, the calories in salad dressings can add up fast.
+For example 1½ grams of carbohydrate per serving is reported as one gram, which makes two servings three grams of carb.
+Also, if you're watching calories, they can add up fast.

 One tip for keeping serving size reasonable: It turns out that it really only takes a small amount of an oil-based dressing to coat the leaves of a salad.
 The trick is to put a small amount in a bowl and toss the salad very well.
 This not only uses less oil, it tastes better when the salad has an even coating of dressing instead of being poured on the top.